lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.38 Start of part 2 ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-When Stahn approaches the Grocer in Linea he encounters the mythical Wonder Baker.
+When Stahn approaches the Grocer in Lienea he encounters the mythical Wonder Baker.
 This individual loves their bread puns.
 Even Stahn can't help but join in with his own special way of speaking.

 ![](stahn-guide/sub042_1.png)
-▲ This food shop as a huge selection of different bread type food like sandwiches etc.
+▲ This food shop as a huge selection of different bread-type food like sandwiches.

 ---